TakuikaNinja/FC-DiskBASIC/README.md

 Notes:
 - In older versions, `prg.bin` is the intermediary patched program code.
 - Even older versions of this repository used [Flips](https://github.com/Alcaro/Flips) (to modify the program data with a BPS file) and [ASM6f](https://github.com/freem/asm6f) (to assemble the disk image).
 In this case, `fcbasic.nes` is the intermediary patched file used to construct the CHR & PRG files on the disk image instead.
 It is not intended nor expected to execute correctly on Famicom or NES hardware/emulators.

+### Save Utility

+The required save utility has been provided as a disassembly in the `save_utility` directory.
+The Makefile there will build `save_utility.fds`.
+The FDS BIOS license screen message (`kyodaku.bin`) used for Disk BASIC is also required to build this program - it will reuse the file placed in the root directory.

+## Disk Saving

+Note: If an emulator does not support switching arbitrary disks without power-cycling, concatenate Disk BASIC and the save utility to form a two-sided disk.

+The following steps are used to save BASIC programs to disk:
+1. Create a program in Disk BASIC.
+  1a.
+Entering `NEW` will *erase* the current program, which allows save data to be wiped.
+2. Soft-reset the system by pressing the console's reset button, or by entering `CALL &HEE24` (the FDS BIOS reset handler).
+3. Enter `POKE &H102,0`, then swap to the save utility.
+4. Soft-reset the system a second time.
+This will load the save utility while preserving the data to be saved.
+5. Following the prompts in the save utility, eject the disk, then swap back to Disk BASIC.
+Wait while the data is saved onto disk.
+6. Once the eject prompt reappears, you may now eject the disk and power off the system.
+  6a.
+For drive emulators such as the [FDSKey](https://github.com/ClusterM/fdskey), ensure the disk image has finished saving to the microSD card before ejecting the disk or powering off the system.
+7. The saved program will now be automatically be loaded into Disk BASIC on future startups.

 ## Screenshots